Configuring TeXstudio#

 Special commands position

-where to place them when reformating a table.
+where to place them when reformatting a table.

 One line per cell

-when reformating a table, just put each cell in an individual line
+when reformatting a table, just put each cell in an individual line

 Configure Editor advanced: table autoformatting